15th May, 2018

 Whether they don’t compute tax regulations and online reportage, or listen to friends not quite on point, new business owners can absorb a few tax-related ‘alternative facts’.

-These 10 most common tax myths will help you avoid wasting your (and your accountant’s) time on pointless moves to minimise your tax bill.
+Putting aside one of the most blatant misnomers of all (the old, “I don’t need online accounting software“), here are 10 of the most common tax myths so you avoid wasting your (and your accountant’s) time on pointless moves to minimise your tax bill.

 Cofounder of accounting and bookkeeping firm 2 Peas, Pam Pitt, told The Pulse that business owners rush into a company structure with the dream of paying less income tax.